ublue-os/.github/profile/README.md

 - [Consider contributing](https://universal-blue.org/contributing.html) if you have ideas to improve the project.
 - Pull requests are gladly accepted!
 Have a look through [help wanted](https://github.com/ublue-os/main/labels/help%20wanted) issues to see if you can assist.

-Check [the website](https://universal-blue.org/) for more information and [frequently asked questions](https://universal-blue.org/faq/).
+Check [the website](https://universal-blue.org/) for more information.